mcabbott/TensorGrad.jl/README.md

 only sensitivities for `B` and `C` are needed, this will remove the calculation of `Δd` above.

+If [Tracker.jl](https://github.com/FluxML/Tracker.jl) is loaded, then it will now define the same gradients for `B::TrackedArray` etc.

+Note that this is a fairly crude experiment, probably not something to rely on.

 ### Limitations:

 1. The expression must be one term, and scalar factors are not handled yet.